Tezcatlipoca0000/trevi-spider/README.md

 		- Final.xlsx ~ Updated dataframe with necesary information **git ignored**

 ## What I'm thinking about:
 	- Uploading all the necessary sample_files.
-	- Adding a second flag to ignore, or only consider, the placed-order in the final output.